EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 If a complaint cannot be resolved with ABB directly, there are readily available independent recourse mechanisms by which an individual’s complaints and disputes are investigated and expeditiously resolved at no cost to the individual and by reference to the Principles.

-For complaints involving Human Resources Data transferred from the EU in the context of the employment relationship, ABB commits to cooperate with the panel established by the EU Data Protection Authorities and comply with the advice given by the panel.
-Complaints regarding processing of Human Resources Data pertaining to EU citizens may be reported by the individual to the relevant Data Protection Authority.
+For complaints involving Human Resources Data transferred from the EU or UK in the context of the employment relationship, ABB commits to cooperate with the panel established by the EU Data Protection Authorities or UK ICO and comply with the advice given by the panel.
+Complaints regarding processing of Human Resources Data pertaining to EU or UK citizens may be reported by the individual to the relevant Data Protection Authority.

 For complaints involving Human Resources Data transferred from Switzerland in the context of the employment relationship, ABB commits to cooperate with Swiss Federal Data Protection and Information Commissioner (“FDPIC”) and comply with the advice given by the FDPIC.
 Complaints regarding processing of Human Resources Data pertaining to Swiss citizens may be reported by the individual to the relevant Data Protection Authority.

 Individuals have the possibility, under certain conditions, to invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms.
+Arbitral decisions will be binding on all parties to the arbitration.
 Please visit Annex I for additional information: https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

-Liability.
-In the context of an onward transfer, ABB has responsibility for the processing of Personal Data it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
-ABB shall remain liable under the Principles if its agent processes such Personal Data in a manner inconsistent with the Principles unless ABB shows it is not responsible for the event giving rise to the damage.
+In the context of an onward transfer, ABB has responsibility for the processing of Personal Data it receives under the respective Data Privacy Framework and subsequently transfers to a third party acting as an agent on its behalf.
+ABB shall remain liable under the respective Principles if its agent processes such Personal Data in a manner inconsistent with the Principles unless ABB shows it is not responsible for the event giving rise to the damage.

 Compelled Disclosure.
 ABB may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.